gautam06/expense-tracker-app/README.md

 ## Setting Up the Database

-1. We have hosted MS SQL Server Database Instance on a local machine and it can be accessed using the below connection string.
+1. **Database Connectivity:** We have hosted MS SQL Server Database Instance on a local machine and it can be accessed using the below connection string.
 2. **Update Connection String**:
    - Edit the `appsettings.json` file:
      ```json